shapeintheglass/DanielleRandomizer/modinfo.md

 [*]Dr. Calvino's keycard can only be obtained from the exterior if you load Hardware Labs first.
 [*]If any of the Cargo Bay B typhon become unkillable or go out of bounds, this may prevent rescuing the survivors there.
 [*]The nightmare quest may not trigger correctly.
+[*]If you eject yourself from Deep Storage before the director lockdown happens, you will be softlocked in the exterior.
 [/list]

 Game crashing issues: